Charter and Policies

 (d) Nonpayment of Dues.

 Membership of any person who is 45 days in arrears in the payment of annual dues will be automatically terminated.
-The Board of Directors has a right to consider the grace period for special circumstances.
+The Board has a right to consider the grace period for special circumstances.

 ARTICLE V - DUES